vitaly-t/pg-promise/README.md

 var tx = new pgp.tx(); // creating a new transaction object

-tx.exec(function(){
+tx.exec(function(/*client*/){

-    // creating sequence of queries while inside the transaction: var query1 = tx.none("update users set active=TRUE where id=123");
+    // creating sequence of transaction queries:
+    var query1 = tx.none("update users set active=TRUE where id=123");
     var query2 = tx.one("insert into audit(entity, id) values('users', 123) returning id");

-    // trying to resolve all queries within the transaction: return promise.all([query1, query2]);
+    // returning a promise that determines a successful transaction: return promise.all([query1, query2]); // all of the queries are to be resolved;

 }).then(function(data){
     console.log(data); // printing successful transaction output